kickinaface/Calendar/README.md

 # Calendar
-## A Manual Front-End Calendar Written in JavaScript.
+## A Front-End Calendar Written in JavaScript.

 Calendar is a NodeJS web application that is used to create and store calendar data as JSON.